jonnor/datascience-master/tip360/proposal.md

-# Design of a Wireless Sensor Network for acoustic monitoring
+# Design of a Wireless Acoustic Sensor Network for machine learning
 with applications to animal livestock and wildlife

 A Wireless Acoustic Sensor Network (WASN) is a Wireless Sensor Network (WSN)